Improved Group Robustness via Classifier Retraining on Independent Splits: Experiments

-\textbf{Obtaining a good feature extractor.} An ablation study on the effects of different validation accuracies and initial algorithm on the feature extractor's quality (measured by robust performance after classifier retraining) is presented in Section \ref{appendix:ablation}.
-Similarly to previous works \cite{kang2019decoupling}, we find ERM providing the best features over reweighting or GDRO (of which both require group labels).
-We find that there's a positive correlation between validation average accuracy and features' quality.
-This then serves as a proxy for CROIS' model selection criterion in the first phase, which significantly simplifies parameter tuning over other two-phase methods in the group-shift setting.
+\textbf{Obtaining a good feature extractor.} An ablation study on the effects of different validation accuracy and initial algorithms on the feature extractor's quality (measured by robust performance after classifier retraining) is presented in Section \ref{appendix:ablation}.
+Similarly to previous works \cite{kang2019decoupling}, empirical risk minimization provides the best features over reweighting or group DRO (both requiring group labels).
+We find a positive correlation between validation average accuracy and features' quality.
+This then serves as a proxy for our method's model selection criterion in the first phase, significantly simplifying parameter tuning over other two-phase methods in the group-shift setting.

-\textbf{GDRO is better than reweighting and subsampling for classifier retraining.} Table \ref{tab:classifier-retraining} contains results on using different classifier retraining methods.
-We observe that GDRO produces the best group-robust performance (since GDRO is designed for this setting after all).
-Reweighting and subsampling seem to be effective on the vision datasets, but fail to perform on the NLP datasets.
+\textbf{Group DRO is better than reweighting and subsampling for classifier retraining.} Table \ref{tab:classifier-retraining} contains results on using different classifier-retraining methods.
+We observe that group DRO produces the best group-robust performance (since group DRO is designed for this setting, after all).
+Reweighting and subsampling seem effective on the vision datasets but fail to perform on the NLP datasets.

-\textbf{Classifier retraining outperforms full retraining with GDRO.} Classifier retraining plays a central role in our method.
-In Table \ref{tab:network ablation}, we compare between fine-tuning with GDRO on the full DNN versus just the last layer (LL) for an independent split of $p=0.30$ .
-We see that GDRO on the LL is much better than full GDRO on most of the datasets (except CivilComments).
-However, the main difference is that while LL retraining (i.e. CROIS) requires little additional tuning, we must grid search for different regularization strength for GDRO when applied on the full network.
-CROIS can be shown to be quite robust to different parameter setting and regularization strength (details in Appendix \ref{appendix: more regularization}).
+\textbf{Classifier retraining outperforms full retraining with group DRO.} Classifier retraining plays a central role in our method.
+In Table \ref{tab:network ablation}, we compare fine-tuning with group DRO on the full DNN versus just the last layer for an independent split of $p=0.30$.
+We see that group DRO on the last layer is much better than full group DRO on most datasets (except CivilComments).
+However, the main difference is that while the last layer retraining requires little additional tuning, we must search for different regularization strengths for group DRO when applied to the full network. our method can be shown to be quite robust to different parameter settings and regularization strengths (details in Appendix \ref{appendix: more regularization}).